 If you want to go all the way into Thailand, you can cross the main land border close to the Padang Besar Railway Station and either get a taxi to Hat Yai or a local bus or stay the night in Padang Besar.

 There are also new shuttle trains to Hat Yai, or you can connect with the International Express Train from Padang Besar to Bangkok.

-Please Note : from 1st of February 2017 a new ETS schedule will be introduced.
+Please Note : from 1st of February 2017 a new ETS schedule has been introduced.